SGD Through the Lens of Kolmogorov Complexity: Introduction

 \section{Introduction}

 Stochastic gradient descent (SGD) is at the heart of modern machine learning.
 However, we are still lacking a theoretical framework that explains its performance for general, non-convex functions.
 There are known convergence guarantees for \emph{overparameterized} neural networks \cite{DuLL0Z19, Allen-ZhuLS19, Zou2018, ZouG19}.
 These works show that if the number of network parameters is considerably larger than the number of data points, then the network is guaranteed to converge to a (near) global optimum.
 The main drawback of these results is the requirement of exceedingly large (and wide) models, where the size is a large polynomial in $n$ (the size of the dataset).
-In other words, the analysis is dependant on the \emph{structure} of the model.
+In other words, the analysis is dependent on the \emph{structure} of the model.
 In this work, we take a different approach and show convergence guarantees based on the non-structural properties of the model.

-Our two main assumptions are: (1) For every epoch the model achieves an average increase in the accuracy over batches following the GD step.
-That is, if we look at the quantity: (batch accuracy \emph{after} GD - batch accuracy \emph{before} GD), averaged over an epoch, then for every epoch it is greater than some positive constant.
-(2) Throughout the execution of SGD the function computed by the model is simple (has Kolmogorov complexity sufficiently smaller than $n$).
-Note that Assumption 2 trivially holds when the model is \emph{underparametrized} (number of model parameters is sufficiently smaller than $n$).
-To the best of our knowledge, this is the first convergence guarantee for general, underparameterized models.
-Furthermore, this is the first result which is completely \emph{model agnostic}.
-That is, we don't require the model to have any specific architecture or activation function.
-It may not even be a neural network.
-Finally, our results answer an intriguing theoretical question: is it possible for SGD to achieve consistent \emph{local progress} (improvement over batches), but no \emph{global progress} (good accuracy for the entire dataset)?
-Intuitively, one might think that this is indeed a situation that might occur.
-However, we show that (under Assumption 2) this cannot be the case.
+Our two main assumptions are: (1) The model accuracy improves \emph{on average} over batches following the GD step.
+That is, if we look at the difference: (batch accuracy \emph{after} GD $-$ batch accuracy \emph{before} GD), \emph{averaged} over an epoch, then it is greater than some positive parameter.
+(2) The \emph{function} computed by the model is simple (has Kolmogorov complexity sufficiently smaller than $n$).
+Note that this is different than saying that the model is simple.
+It might be the case that a very complicated model computes an extremely simple function.
+A classical example is a high degree polynomial over a finite field that always evaluates to 0.